 Underlying factors identified by secondary data and primary input from community leaders and focus groups with residents resulted in the need to promote healthy lifestyles.
 These types of programs and services are needed to support healthy living and create long-term healthy behaviors.
 Engaging in regular physical activity and creating a routine of exercising from childhood into adulthood is important to overall health.
-Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem, and may improve blood pressure and cholesterol levels.
-Regular physical activity is often associated with an increase in positive mental wellbeing; for example, Obesity and mental health disorders are 2 major public health problems in American adolescents, with prevalence even higher in Hispanic teens.
-Despite the rapidly increasing incidence and adverse health outcomes associated with overweight and mental health problems, very few intervention studies or promotions have been created for adolescents to improve both their healthy lifestyles and mental health outcomes.
-Even fewer studies have been conducted with Hispanic youth.
+Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem and may improve blood pressure and cholesterol levels.
+Regular physical activity is often associated with an increase in positive mental well-being, and the reduction of death and illnesses.
 Exercise habits formed in childhood can have long-term health benefits reinforced through education and a supportive home environment.
 Schools in particular can promote and create comprehensive school-based physical education programs at all grade levels.
 Parents who participated in the focus group reiterated the need for schools to take an active role in educating and reinforcing physical activity during the school year.

 Some key factors such as physical inactivity and obesity contribute to type 2 diabetes.
-Geography, household income, culture, and family history also influence disease rates.
-Moderate exercise and losing 5% to 7% of body weight can reduce the risk of developing type 2 diabetes by 58% in populations of people at higher risk for the disease.
-Eating a healthy diet and understanding the long-term health benefits associated with proper nutrition will reduce the likelihood of being overweight/obese and other physical diseases such as diabetes, high blood pressure, and heart disease.
+Geography, household income, culture and family history also influence disease rates.
+Moderate exercise and losing 5% to 7% of body weight can reduce the risk of developing Type 2 diabetes by 58% in populations of people at higher risk for the disease.
+Eating a healthy diet and understanding the long-term health benefits associated with proper nutrition will reduce the likelihood of being overweight/obese and other physical diseases such as diabetes, high blood pressure and heart disease.

 Childhood obesity is a growing problem.
 According to the CDC, in 2008, more than one-third of children and adolescents were overweight or obese.
-Examining school health statistics for Pennsylvania students, children in Kindergarten through grade 6 in Dauphin, Lebanon, and Perry Counties show students with a body mass index (BMI) considered being overweight and obese.
-This data also indicates that the Dauphin, Lebanon, and Perry Counties percentages are above the state averages for overweight and obese children living in Pennsylvania.
+Examining school health statistics for Pennsylvania students, children in Kindergarten through grade 6 in Dauphin, Lebanon and Perry Counties show students with a body mass index (BMI) that is considered to be overweight and obese.
+This data also indicates that the Dauphin, Lebanon and Perry Counties percentages are above the state averages for overweight and obese children living in Pennsylvania.
 Because children often develop lifelong behavior while young, it is important to instill proper nutritional habits in early childhood.
-Findings from the focus group identified the need for education on properly reading and understanding nutrition labels, and initiating an exercise program.
+Findings from the focus group identified the need for education on properly reading and understanding nutrition labels and initiating an exercise program.
 Residents are often confused when interpreting nutrition labels and how they apply to their daily eating habits.
-Focus group participants believe the benefits of creating healthy eating habits, along with diet/exercise need to be taught to children in school.
-It is important that schools play an active role in educating, promoting, and reinforcing healthy lifestyles.
+Focus group participants believe the benefits of creating healthy eating habits, along with diet/exercise, need to be taught to children in school.
+It is important that schools play an active role in educating, promoting and reinforcing healthy lifestyles.